What We Do

 Adapt cutting edge biotechnology designed for human applications to the livestock world.

-We have three initial products:
+We have two initial products:

 Heat Adapted Angus